A fast, offline-capable progressive web app for 8-day weather forecasts, hourly graphs, severe-weather alerts, and your favorite saved locations.

 Swipe left or right anywhere on the main weather dashboard to cycle through your saved locations.

-Swipe the temperature graph or tap a day in the list below it to view a different day.
+Swipe the temperature graph or tap a day in the 8-day list to view that day — its high and low will float up into the hero card.
 Swipe the quick-stats grid to see more details.
+Tap Today at any time to jump back to right-now conditions.

 In the Locations menu, press and hold a city for a moment until it tilts, then drag it up or down to reorder your list.